my-Zhong/EasyNCO-doc/source/developer_doc/neural_solvers/backbones.md

 ## Transformer

-This module `class TransformerNet` implements a Transformer architecture based on Multi-Head Attention (MHA).
-It constructs a Transformer backbone composed of multiple layers of attention mechanisms and feed-forward networks, and leverages residual connections and normalization to stabilize the training process, thereby enhancing the capability of global modeling over graph-structured or sequential data.
+This module `class TransformerNet` implements a Transformer architecture based on **Multi-Head Attention (MHA)**.
+It constructs a Transformer backbone composed of multiple layers of **attention mechanisms** and **feed-forward networks**, and leverages **residual connections** and **normalization** to stabilize the training process, thereby enhancing the capability of global modeling over graph-structured or sequential data.

 ### `TransformerNet`
 ```python